ollylomax/Plant-Palace---User-Centric-Frontend-Development-Milestone-Project/README.md

 -   ### Current
     - All pages
-        - Responsive across all viewports.
+        - Responsive across all viewports by use of my own media queries aswell as bootstrap classes.
         - Clear desktop navigation header with collapsable menu on mobile for space saving.
         - Newsletter anchor link on footer bringing up modal form with discount offered.
         - Contact us anchor link on footer directly linking to form position on find us page.